Morphia of Melitene: Marriage

 Morphia married Count Baldwin II of Edessa some time between the capture of Bohemond I of Antioch in August 1100 and Bohemond's release in May 1103.
 The historian Bernard Hamilton believes that their union was celebrated before the crusade of 1101, probably in 1100.
 Alan V. Murray holds that the period between March 1101 and August 1102 is more likely.
 The alliance with Morphia's father was valuable to Baldwin, who had just acquired the nearby County of Edessa, another newly established crusader polity.
 Morphia's dowry, said to have been enormous, would have been just as attractive.
 In 1103 the Turks conquered Melitene and killed Morphia's father.
 The political advantage Baldwin had gained from his marriage to Morphia thus vanished.
 Some of Morphia's family may have fled to Edessa and remained in her entourage.
 (Note: An "uncle of the queen" named Nikephoros (Nichiborus) is named as a witness to a 1136 charter issued by Morphia's daughter Queen Melisende and King Fulk.
 This uncle must have been Queen Morphia's brother.)

 Morphia gave birth to three daughters while Baldwin ruled as the count of Edessa: Melisende, Alice, and Hodierna.
-Medieval rulers expected their wives to deliver sons and an alliance; Baldwin's kinsman King Baldwin I of Jerusalem repudiated his own Armenian wife, Arda, because she failed to meet these requirements.
+Medieval rulers expected their wives to deliver sons and an alliance; Baldwin's kinsman King Baldwin I of Jerusalem repudiated his own Armenian wife, conventionally called Arda, because she failed to meet these requirements.
 Though she too provided neither a son nor an alliance, Baldwin was happy with Morphia and devoted to her.
 The historian Steven Runciman describes their union as "a spectacle, rare in the Frankish East, of perfect conjugal bliss".